 Biography

-In 2014, Carine sang the role of Pamina in Mozart’s Zauberflöte in a production at the Landestheater Detmold as well as the title role of Massenet’s Cendrillon.
-In 2019, Carine made her debut at the Opera de Lille, in a production of Purcell’s Indian Queen conducted by Emmanuelle Haim, which was later broadcast on "Mezzo TV".
-As a specialist in Lied, oratorio and early music, Carine has given concerts worldwide, including Scotland, Germany, Spain, France, Belgium, China, Japan and America.
-She is an award winner of the International Hugo Wolf Academy Competition for Lied in Stuttgart and the Alumni / ASTA Competition for Lied.
-In 2020 she appeared in the television program "Arte Concert" with the renowned ensemble for early music "Sollazzo".
-In 2020/21 season Carine was 'Artist in Residence' at the "Trigonale Festival of Early Music" in Austria, where she sang at concerts all year round.
+As a specialist in lieder, oratorio, and early music, Carine has given concerts worldwide, including in Scotland, Germany, Spain, France, Belgium, China, Japan, and America.
+She is a laureate of the International Hugo Wolf Academy Competition for Lied Art in Stuttgart and the Alumni/ASTA Competition for Lied Singing.
+In 2020, she performed with the renowned early music ensemble "Solazzo" for the TV program "Arte Concert."
+In the 2020/21 season, Carine was the "Artist in Residence" at the "Trigonale Festival of Early Music" in Austria, where she performed concerts throughout the year.

 Artist Website